schucda/Learning_Leadership/IT_Operating_Model/CEB_New_IT_Operating_Model.md

 * **Applications Building Blocks**
   * Lots of capabilites are accelerating ITs ability to integrate services and make them smaller and decoupled.
 APIs, microservices, containers and cloud are just a few.
   * Moving aware from territorial data ownership and having a strong enterprise data strategy that allows for sharing is a must to acheive these smaller building blocks.
+  * Corporate IT must find the means to both speed and scale this boundary crossing without creating unnecessary complexity, effort, or risk.
+  * API's and Selfserivce capabilites are not just for IT.
+Find ways to share this information with business and get the capabilites as close to where value is added as possible.
+  * Intuit focuses on delivering APIs as its primary end product.
+This allows them to move away from end-to-end delivery of applications.